DBL-DC-1-G-4/JBG040-Group04/README.md

 The code should be run using the 'main.py' file.
 The paths have been modified to suit the course administration.
 Hopefully this solves the problem from the orevious sprint.
 Cheers

-augment.py contains the current image augmentation process
+augment.py contains the current image augmentation process.

-EDA.py contains the exploratory data analysis
+EDA.py contains the exploratory data analysis.

-iwo_main.py contains evaluation metrics such as f1 score, precision, recall roc_curve and roc auc scores
+iwo_main.py contains evaluation metrics such as f1 score, precision, recall roc_curve and roc auc scores.

-resnet.py contains the network based on ResNet architecture
+resnet.py contains the network based on ResNet architecture.

-vgg.py contains the network based on VGG16 architecture
+vgg.py contains the network based on VGG16 architecture.

 # Data-Challenge-1-template-code
 This repository contains the template code for the TU/e course JBG040 Data Challenge 1.